AdobeDocs/commerce-knowledge-base.en/help/overview.md

   <tr>
     <td>
     <a href="https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/patches/v1-1-27/acsd-49042-product-with-infinite-backorder-cant-be-ordered-from-storefront.html">ACSD-49042: Product with infinite backorder can't be ordered from storefront:</a> The ACSD-49042 patch fixes the issue where a product with infinite backorder cannot be ordered from the storefront.
-This patch is available when the Quality Patches Tool (QPT) 1.1.27 is installed.
+This patch is available when the [!DNL Quality Patches Tool] (QPT) 1.1.27 is installed.
     </td>
     <td>New article</td>
     <td>Mar 16, 2023</td>